Fumbibi/0_to_LSP/README.md

 A guided tour of neovim
 or the notes along the way

-## TODO
+//TODO
-Figure out why I didn't know that password authentication was removed on August 13, 2021 and get my changes pushed.
+//Figure out why I didn't know that password authentication was removed on August 13, 2021 and get my changes pushed.
+//Learn neovim motions, now that I know how to configure it

 This is the continuation of my story from the introduction that I began to write in Doc, which includes this information as well, thus making this whole line completely redundant.